sportscotland General Privacy Notice

 What is the purpose of this document

 sportscotland is committed to protecting the privacy and security of your personal information.
-This privacy notice describes how we collect and use personal information about you, in accordance with Data Protection legislation.
+This privacy notice describes how we collect and use personal information about you, in accordance with UK Data Protection legislation.
 This Privacy Notice contains important information about how we collect, manage, use, and protect your personal information.

 The Scottish Sports Council, trading as ‘sportscotland’ of Doges, Templeton on the Green, 62 Templeton Street, Glasgow, G40 1DA is the “controller” of the personal information that you provide to us and is registered as a data controller with the Information Commissioner’s Office, registration number Z7177835.